 Their ‘our story’ section links to their bulletproof coffee recipe page, which if you know the brand, is the most important page of their website.

 They also have a getting started section at the bottom of the page that links to the pages that they know will get people to try their products:

 I hope these examples got your creative juices flowing.
-If you don’t have a good about page or a good contact page on your Shopify website, take some inspiration from these great examples and build one today.
+If you don’t have a good about page or a good contact page on your Shopify website, take some inspiration from these great examples and learn how to create an about us page on Shopify today.
 It will help you reduce customer support requests and build trust with your customers.